sigdialinlg2023/sigdialinlg2023.github.io/sitedata/resource_statement.md

 The Supplementary Materials Availability Statement should be placed at the end of the paper, just before the References (and before Acknowledgements, if present).
 It does not count in the 8 pages page limit.
 It should be formatted as an inline paragraph with an italicized heading:

 ***
-Materials Availability Statement: Source code is available …
+_Supplementary Materials Availability Statement:_ Source code is available …
 ***

 In Word, authors can simply replicate the formatting shown above.